khulnasoft/github-actions-sandbox/docs/en/docs/contributing.md

 It will install all the dependencies and your local ReadyAPI in your local environment.

-### Using your local ReadyAPI
+#### Using your local ReadyAPI

-If you create a Python file that imports and uses ReadyAPI, and run it with the Python from your local environment, it will use your cloned local ReadyAPI source code.
+If you create a Python file that imports and uses ReadyAPI, and run it with the Python from your local environment, it will use your local ReadyAPI source code.

 And if you update that local ReadyAPI source code when you run that Python file again, it will use the fresh version of ReadyAPI you just edited.

 That way, you don't have to "install" your local version to be able to test every change.

 !!! note "Technical Details"
-    This only happens when you install using this included `requirements.txt` instead of running `pip install readyapi` directly.
+    This only happens when you install using this included `requiements.txt` instead of installing `pip install readyapi` directly.

-    That is because inside the `requirements.txt` file, the local version of ReadyAPI is marked to be installed in "editable" mode, with the `-e` option.
+    That is because inside of the `requirements.txt` file, the local version of ReadyAPI is marked to be installed in "editable" mode, with the `-e` option.

-### Format the code
+### Format

 There is a script that you can run that will format and clean all your code: